phc2603/phc2603/README.md

 <h2>🌱 What I'm Learning</h2>

 I'm continuously expanding my knowledge and skills, especially in:
-- Backend Development with focus on Javascript and NodeJs
+- Backend Development with focus on Javascript
 - Machine Learning and Deep Learning, with focus on Python libraries such as Tensorflow 2.0 and scikit-learn
 <h2>📫 Get in Touch</h2>